grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

     kubectl -n <namespace> delete pod ingester-XXX
     ```
   - Restarting an ingester typically reduces the memory allocated by mmap-ed files.
 After the restart, ingester may allocate this memory again over time, but it may give more time while working on a longer term solution
-- Check the `Mimir / Writes Resources` dashboard to see if the number of series per ingester is above the target (1.5M).
+- Check the `Fire / Writes Resources` dashboard to see if the number of series per ingester is above the target (1.5M).
 If so:
-  - Scale up ingesters; you can use e.g. the `Mimir / Scaling` dashboard for reference, in order to determine the needed amount of ingesters (also keep in mind that each ingester should handle ~1.5 million series, and the series will be duplicated across three instances)
+  - Scale up ingesters; you can use e.g. the `Fire / Scaling` dashboard for reference, in order to determine the needed amount of ingesters (also keep in mind that each ingester should handle ~1.5 million series, and the series will be duplicated across three instances)
   - Memory is expected to be reclaimed at the next TSDB head compaction (occurring every 2h)

-### MimirGossipMembersMismatch
+### FireGossipMembersMismatch

 This alert fires when any instance does not register all other instances as members of the memberlist cluster.

 How it **works**:

 - This alert applies when memberlist is used as KV store for hash rings.
-- All Mimir instances using the ring, regardless of type, join a single memberlist cluster.
+- All Fire instances using the ring, regardless of type, join a single memberlist cluster.
 - Each instance (ie. memberlist cluster member) should see all memberlist cluster members.
 - Therefore the following should be equal for every instance:
   - The reported number of cluster members (`memberlist_client_cluster_members_count`)